Brooks Stevens: Design

-Stevens is credited with styling the late 1940s Modern Hygiene cannister vacuum cleaners, and designed Harley-Davidson motorcycles including the 1949 Hydra-Glide Harley, one of his first, helping create the new suspension forks in the front, bucket headlight, and the streamlined design.
+Stevens is credited with styling the late 1940s Modern Hygiene canister vacuum cleaners, and designed Harley-Davidson motorcycles including the 1949 Hydra-Glide Harley, one of his first, helping create the new suspension forks in the front, bucket headlight, and the streamlined design.
 All Harleys since, including models in production now, are based on Stevens's body designs.

 His designs in home and kitchen appliances were popular, and he is recognized as the originator of the robin's-egg-blue phase of 1950s kitchen appliances, as well as the iconic Skylark laminate design popularized by Formica.
 He also practiced architectural design and graphic design.
 Of note is his design of the Miller Brewing logo and he is also credited with convincing the company to switch from traditional brown bottles to clear bottles.

 As an automobile designer round about 1954 Stevens shaped the Die Valkyrie based on the Cadillac Eldorado of the same year.
 The car had a V-shaped bumper.
 He redesigned the 1962 Studebaker Gran Turismo Hawk on a minuscule budget.
 The fast, elegant GT remained until the end of American production.
-According to Hendry, Stevens also styled "three innovative products for family car use for the 1964-66 period" (which were never manufactured).
+According to Hendry, Stevens also styled "three innovative products for family car use for the 1964–1966 period" (which were never manufactured).

 He designed the Jeep Wagoneer, which was introduced for 1963 by Willys-Jeep.
 This model was so popular that it was offered in basically the same form by Jeep's subsequent owners, including Kaiser Jeep, AMC, and finally Chrysler, until 1991.